romanejaquez/dartpad_workshop_starter/public/step_05/instructions.md

-# Responsive UIs in Flutter: Using MediaQueries in a Real-Life Scenario
+# Using MediaQueries in a Real-Life Scenario

 ## FlutterAir

 We'll put in practice the concepts we've mentioned in the previous steps with a simple app called **FlutterAir**  that simulates a online flight reservation experience across multiple devices.

-As the user resizes the screen and simulating the multiple screen sizes in which the app is supported, you notice a change in layout and experience - it adapts according to the constraints imposed by the screen to deliver the most optimal user experience.
+As the user resizes the screen and simulates the multiple screen sizes in which the app is supported, you'll notice a change in layout and experience - it adapts according to the constraints imposed by the screen to deliver the most optimal user experience.

-You can apply certain rule-of-thumb guidelines when it comes to achieving good responsiveness in your apps:
+You can apply certain rule-of-thumb guidelines when it comes to achieving good responsiveness in your apps, such as:

 ## Showing content when there's room for it
 Make sure that when you hide content, you provide an alternative on how to bring it back.
 This is usually reserved for non-critical content that the user can do away with not having apparently visible all the time, for example an expandable navigation, that when there's room on the screen we can show all the time, otherwise we can hide it and show it at the click of a button on a smaller screen.